Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/process.md

 The amount of time this process has executed

 ## `getenv(): table`
+Returns the environment variable table for the current process.

+### Arguments
+This function does not take any arguments.

+### Return Values
+The environment variable table for the current process

+## `getfenv(): table`
 Returns the environment table for the current process.

 ### Arguments